neurodata/neurodata.io/content/about/agreements.md

 > I commit to conducting my work using the highest standards for open, accessible, and reproducible science.

+This means that our work will result in open source code, open access data derivatives, and open access publications, and other open access research derivatives.
+Ideally, our work is open throughout the entire scientific process.
+Note that external collaborators may have other commitments, and so we will always work to be in alignment with their commitments and ours.

 ##### Code

-This means that our work will result in open source code, open access data derivatives, and open access publication (posting to a pre-print server) no later than journal submission, and ideally, throughout the entire scientific process.
-Code will only be not open source if there are external reasons (e.g., patient privacy, external collaborator insistence).

-Established NeuroData best practices for contributing code to widely used open-source libraries, include:
+Established NeuroData best practices for code contributing code to widely used open-source libraries, include:

   1. Be a member of the [`neurodata`](https://github.com/neurodata) organization on Github, and make my membership status public.
   2. Preface my issue or devlist email with the following:

     - My name is [name here] and I am a member of @neurodata of Johns Hopkins University.
 We design, build, study, and apply statistical machine learning and big data science techniques, and are highly active in the open source community.
 You can find a list of our open source contributions [here](https://neurodata.io/code/).

   3. Adopt best practices for diversity and inclusion for code.
 For example, see [https://github.com/mozilla/inclusion] for some examples with respect to code, and figures that are color-blind sensitive, use >10 point font, etc.
   4. All NeuroData repo's that we maintain officially (i.e., that are mentioned in a pre-print/paper) follow [FIRM standards](https://docs.google.com/document/d/1MEloi0hGa8IhwxE-HXdklAUoftTJGw-E_VliEqez150/edit?usp=sharing).